 The Fujifilm instax mini Link 3 and the Fujifilm instax Link WIDE are both instant-film printers.
 Get the WIDE if you want the best photo quality.
 It has a significantly wider color gamut using its Rich photo mode, producing detailed, vivid, and overall pleasant-looking photos.
 By contrast, if you're a fan of small prints, the Link 3 is the better choice as it produces 2.4" x 1.8" photos.
 Each printer has an app that allows you to edit and customize your photos, among other functions.

 This printer feels well-built.
 Despite being entirely plastic, the body feels sturdy, and the door for the film compartment feels solid with a secure lock switch.
 The buttons also provide nice tactile feedback.
 It's easy to access the film compartment and load new film packs, but be sure to only open the compartment when your current film pack is empty; light exposure ruins the film, and there's no external warning about this.
-One nice upgrade over the previous-generation Fujifilm instax mini Link 2 is the USB-C charging port instead of a micro-USB port.
+One nice upgrade over the previous-generation Fujifilm instax mini Link 2 is the USB-C charging port instead of a Micro-USB port.

 While this printer doesn't have a display screen, three LED lights in the printer's body illuminate to display different printer states.
-The lights flash blue during firmware updates, magenta when a photo is reprinting, cyan as data transfers to the printer, and yellow if an error occurs during film ejection.
+The lights flash blue during firmware updates, magenta when a photo is being reprinted, cyan as data transfers to the printer, and yellow if an error occurs during film ejection.
 If the lights are yellow and static, this indicates that the battery is low or that it cannot charge.
 The LEDs glow green while using the instaxAiR function, which lets you use the printer as a pointer to add different effects to photos in the companion app.

 You can also check the battery status by pressing the Function button, located on the bottom half of the power button.
 Three white lights indicate a high battery level, two indicate a medium battery charge, and one indicates a low battery level.